 Dating, for men who are not handsome or rich, is the process by which a man slowly tricks a woman into sleeping with him.
-Blame evolutionary biology. rich men who can provide lives of safety and comfort.
+Blame evolutionary biology.
+Women are attracted to good-looking men who look like they will produce healthy offspring or rich men who can provide lives of safety and comfort.
 Every molecule in a woman’s body has evolved to resist the poor, average-looking guy.
 As a result, the average guy must resort to trickery so that he can remain in a woman’s life long enough to prove that he has value.
 (The average guy often proves to have more value because a man who has been rejected repeatedly is more grounded than someone who seldom hears the word no. At least, this is what I learned from every 1980s movie that resolved its central conflict with a ski race or a regatta.)

 There are many tricks a man can use to gain a woman’s interest and some of the best come from the world of improv.
 I know from experience.
 I have performed improvisational comedy since 2006, having studied at the Upright Citizens Brigade in Los Angeles.
 Last year I noticed I was, unconsciously at first, employing many of the lessons I learned from improv while on dates.
 I should not have been surprised.
 A good improv scene contains many of the same virtues as a good date – agreement, spontaneity and fun.